You Earned a Ticket!

 Leadership does not always spring to mind as a key element of the learning environment of a school.
 It should.

 But principals cannot focus on instruction alone.
-Principals bear responsibility for a school's safety and the health of students and employees.
-They juggle relationships with school district staff, parents, foundations, politicians, police, cranky neighbors, community leaders and leaders in other schools.
+Principals bear responsibility for the safety and the health of students and employees.
+They juggle relationships with school district staff, parents, foundations, politicians, police, neighbors, community leaders and leaders in other schools.
 They handle disputes, scrapes and scuffles.
-They usually don't handle payroll or have control of much of a budget, but that means they have to be good at getting what they need from the district.
+They are the substitute teacher of last resort.
+They usually don't handle payroll or have control of much of a budget, but that's a mixed blessing: it means they have to be good at getting what they need from the district.

-All while conveying a loving openness, a keen focus on student learning, and unflappable capacity to calm folks down when things aren't going the way they want.
+All while conveying a loving openness, a keen focus on student learning, and an unflappable capacity to calm folks down when things aren't going the way they want.
+The job of the principal is unpredictable — there's no such thing as a typical day.

 Why school leadership matters